-The Interim Planning Control Manager advised that the plans undertaken in the1990's included a comprehensive strategic flood risk assessment.
+The Interim Planning Control Manager advised that the plans undertaken in the 1990's included a comprehensive strategic flood risk assessment.
 He stated that development on floodplains was a common occurrence and that measures to protect against flooding on such sites had since significantly improved thus reducing the risk thereof and the wider-felt implications of any down-stream impact.

-Councillor Mrs H E Loydall stated that there were no material planning permission an which the Committee could properly refuse planning of reiterated the significant legal consequences faced should plve the same.
-RESOLVED THAT: The application on be PERMITTED planning permission subject to conditions.
+Councillor Mrs H E Loydall stated that there were no material planning grounds upon which the Committee could properly refuse planning permission and reiterated the significant legal consequences faced should Members resolve the same.
+RESOLVED THAT: The application be PERMITTED planning permission subject to conditions.
 For Against Abstentions 8 4 1